 As I’ve already made clear, the problem with off the rack t-shirts is that they’re made for the masses.
 While you can get different t-shirt fit types, such as regular or slim fit, they’re still designed to cater for everyone.

 The problem with this is that it actually caters to no one.
 There are very few (if any) men out there who match the proportions dreamt up by manufacturers.
 Sure, some might look better than others, but these guys are few and far between.

 Finding the right fit for your t-shirt is entirely dependent on your body shape.
 In our guide above, I mention how the t-shirt should fit in relation to your body, and this, of course, is different for everyone.

 So, finding the right fit in a t-shirt for men of an athletic build can be very difficult.
 You need a t-shirt that’s wide in some places and narrow in others, which is essentially the opposite of how off the rack t-shirts fit.

-We’ve built it to provide the perfect fit in all the right places.
+We’ve built it to provide the perfect fit and make you look more muscular.
 You can count on:

 - V-tapered fit – narrow at the waist, wide at the chest

 - Shorter sleeve perfectly placed to show off your biceps

 - 4x stretch from the heavyweight cotton – helps it to retain its length

 - Cut close to the body to show off all your hard work